Skip to content

 Document Processing

-• File Format Detection: Automatic detection and routing to appropriate parsers
+• File Format Detection: Automatic detection and routing to conversion services

 Supported File Types